NickMcConnell/AngbandPlus/readme.txt

 --- DISCLAIMER ---
-    FrogComposband may ruin your social life, work productivity, or daily exercise routine.
-You play the game at your own risk; in no event shall the FrogComposband authors owe you a new keyboard, or be liable to you for any other direct, indirect, punitive, magical or other injuries or damages of any nature whatsoever.
+    Oposband may ruin your social life, work productivity, or daily exercise routine.
+You play the game at your own risk; in no event shall the Oposband authors owe you a new keyboard, or be liable to you for any other direct, indirect, punitive, magical or other injuries or damages of any nature whatsoever.